OberaiGroup/getting_started/README.md

 This repository is a resource for new users to the group.
 It includes examples of `.bash_profile`, `.bash_aliases`,
 and a `.vimrc`.
+To make use of these files, move each to your home `~` directory.

 ## Connecting to Group Machines